nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/cr-cache.md

 ## Overview

 The **Custom Resource (CR) Cache** is the default cache implementation in Porch.
-It stores package metadata using Kubernetes Custom Resources while keeping repository data in memory.
-This implementation is designed for standard Porch deployments where Kubernetes etcd provides sufficient storage and performance.
+It stores package metadata using a Kubernetes Custom Resources while keeping repository data in memory.
+This implementation is designed for standard Porch deployments where Kubernetes `etcd` provides sufficient storage and performance.

 **Key characteristics:**